 These nascent technologies are now redefining businesses, investment, and the way we live our lives.
 Digital transformation in 2017 will bring more automation, better integration of technologies across platforms and channels, and deeper connection in the ecosystem of an increasingly tech-driven world.
 However we envision the future with these technologies in mind, it promises to be even more bold, dynamic, and exciting.

 Got an idea on how to leverage the tech trends above but need help when it comes to building your dev team?
-Learn how Cloud Employee works and see what our clients say.
-Contact us or sign up for a free developer trial.
+Talk to us, learn how Cloud Employee works, or see our Developer Pricing Guide.
+You can hire offshore developers with us across these technologies.